Schwarzen/Color-My-Desktop/README.md

 make install
 ```

-Color My GNOME installs into ~/.local/bin which may not be automatically included in the PATH of some distrobutions like Arch linux, please add
+Color My GNOME installs into ~/.local/bin which may not be automatically included in the PATH of some distrobutions like Arch linux,
-export PATH="$HOME/.local/bin:$PATH"
+please add 'export PATH="$HOME/.local/bin:$PATH"'
 to your .bashrc and run
-. ~/.bashrc
+'. ~/.bashrc'
 to refresh

-##Usage:
+## Usage:

 Run the command
 ```